AguaClara/Textbook/Reactor_Characteristics/Reactor_Characteristics.rst

 The above equations suggest that from the reactor response to a spike input we can compute the dispersion coefficient for the reactor.
 We have two options for measuring reactor response:

  #. synoptic measurements: at a fixed time sampling many points along the axis of the reactor will yield a Gaussian curve of concentration vs. distance.
 In practice synoptic measurements are difficult because it requires sampling devices that are time-coordinated.
-By combining equations :eq:`eq_Reactor_sigma`, :eq:`eq_Reactor_sigma`, and :eq:`eq_Reactor_tbar` it is possible to estimate the dispersion coefficient from synoptic measurements.
+By combining equations :eq:`eq_Reactor_sigma_dispersion`, :eq:`eq_Reactor_sigma`, and :eq:`eq_Reactor_tbar` it is possible to estimate the dispersion coefficient from synoptic measurements.
  #. single point sampling: measure the concentration at a fixed position along the x axis of the reactor for many times.
 If the reactor length is fixed at L and measurements are made at the effluent of the reactor (observe the concentration of a tracer at x = L as a function of time) then x is no longer a variable and C(x,t) becomes C(t) only.
 The response curve obtained through single point sampling is skewed.
 The curve spread changes during the sampling period and the response curve is skewed.